BDiddy95/Migrating-a-VM-to-AWS/README.md

 # Migrating-a-VM-to-AWS
-This project portrays the procedure necessary to move a Linux VMI to AWS.
+This project portrays the procedure necessary to move a Linux VMI running on a windows host to AWS.

 Steps to migrate VM to AWS